microsoft/semantic-kernel/java/README.md

         git clone -b java-development https://github.com/microsoft/semantic-kernel/

-2. Build the Semantic Kernel
+2. Build the projet with the Maven Wrapper

         cd semantic-kernel/java
         ./mvnw install

-## Using the Semantic Kernel
+## Using the Semantic Kernel for Java

+The library is organized in a set of dependencies published to Maven Central.
+For a list of the Maven dependencies and how to use each of them, see [PACKAGES.md](PACKAGES.md).

-Check the `samples` folder for examples of how to use the Semantic Kernel for Java.
+Alternatively, check the `samples` folder for examples of common AI-enabled scenarios implemented with Semantic Kernel for Java.

 ## Discord community